 Future Postdoctoral Fellows: We are always looking for motivated and creative people.
 Please email email@example.com with your CV, a brief description of your research experience and interests, and contact information for references.

 If you are interested in working in the Peña Lab, please email with your interests, what you hope to gain from participating in research in the lab, and any relevant coursework you have taken.
-Preference will be given to those who can work 4-12 hours/week during the school year.
+Preference will be given to Neuro majors who can work at least 4 hours/week during the school year.